rommelnunez/personalwebsite/content/graduationportraits.md

 For groups larger than 4, please reach out to me!

 ### Deliverables
-*30 mastered, full-resolution JPEGs* of your choosing delivered to your email address within 2 weeks of the photoshoot.
-You may order prints, photobooks, and much more through the album to be delivered straight to your door!
+*30 mastered, full-resolution JPEGs* of your choosing delivered to your email address within 2 weeks of you selecting the images.
+You may order prints, photobooks, and much more through the gallery to be delivered straight to your door!

 **Scroll to see the gallery and details on booking!**